WKaiZ/textbook/index.md

 ## Corrections

-As of the Fall 2024 semester, this textbook are still being actively maintained and updated.
+As of the Spring 2025 semester, this textbook are still being actively maintained and updated.

-If you see any parts that needs to be corrected, please email [Wesley Zheng](mailto:wzheng0302@berkeley.edu).
+If you see any parts that needs to be corrected, please open a Github issue [here](https://github.com/BerkeleyAI/textbook/issues).

 ## Source and Changelog